MikaRyklief/INSY7314-Part2/README.md

 ## Security Controls

-- **Password safety** - All customer and employee passwords are hashed with bcrypt (12 rounds) before storage.
+- **Password safety** - All customer and employee passwords are hashed with Node's `crypto.scrypt` using strong parameters and random salts before storage.
 - **Input whitelisting** - Client and server share strict RegEx validators for names, South African ID numbers, account numbers, currencies, providers, beneficiary accounts, and SWIFT codes.
 - **SSL/TLS enforcement** - The API only listens via HTTPS and the frontend dev server is configured to target the same secure origin.
 - **Defence in depth**